svobs/homebridge-messenger/README.md

     * type *(required)*: Must be `pushover`.
     * name *(required)*: Name of the switch and title of your message.
     * text *(required)*: Body of the message.
     * sound *(facultative)*: Name of the sound that will notify the user.
-If no valid value is provided, the default `pushover` sound will be used.
-For no sound, use `silent`.
-The [Pushover API](https://pushover.net/api#sounds) contains the list of all available sounds.
+This can either be one of the built-in Pushover sounds, or the name of a custom sound you have uploaded to your application.
+If no value is provided, the default `pushover` sound will be used.
+For no sound, use `none`.
+The [Pushover API](https://pushover.net/api#sounds) contains the list of built-in sounds.
+To retrieve a dictionary of names & descriptions of all available sounds for your application including your custom sounds, send a GET request to `https://api.pushover.net/1/sounds.json?token=YourAppToken` after replacing `YourAppToken` with your application token.
     * device *(facultative)*: The device name to send the message to.
 If not specified, the message will be send to all your devices.
 You can send to multiple devices by using a coma.
     * priority *(required)*: Priority of the message.
 Accepted values are `-2`, `-1`, `0`, `1` or `2`.
 You may refer to the [Pushover API](https://pushover.net/api#priority) for more details.
 Critical messages (`2`), are sent with the following parameters :
         * Retry : 60 seconds